SnowKhat/White-Shield-Plugin/README.md

 # Why was this created?

-As a father, I found more and more videos my children viewed to be made with AI or a video of a known popular creator to be reposted by a different Poster and then running into the danger of having my children watch an edited video with something dangerous or potential something meant for an older audience to be placed in the middle of the video and shown to them.
+As a father, I found more and more videos my children viewed to be made with AI or a video of a known popular creator to be reposted by a different poster and then running into the danger of having my children watch an edited video with something dangerous or potentially something meant for an older audience to be placed in the middle of the video and shown to them.
 Naturally this caused a worry for myself and I searched for any active filters that can monitor and inform me about videos that could have these issues.
-I come to find out that in this day and age of AI and everything being ran through the internet, there is not really anything like what i have been looking for in the market yet.
+I come to find out that in this day and age of AI and everything being ran through the internet, there is not really anything like what I have been looking for in the market yet.

 And so, I decided to create something for my own children, for their safety to watch what they are meant to watch specifically on Youtube and have it actively monitor each video playing for these subjects that i pointed out.